MonoGame/docs.monogame.github.io/articles/getting_started/platforms.md

 ## Other templates

-### .NET Standard Library
+### .NET Class Library

-**Template ID**: mgnetstandard
+**Template ID**: mglib

-A project template to create [.NET Standard](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) libraries to distribute code through a DLL.
+A project template to create [.NET](https://learn.microsoft.com/en-us/dotnet/standard/class-library-overview) libraries to distribute code through a DLL.
 This can be used to redistribute libraries or to share code between multiple projects (like different platforms).

 ### Shared Project